uber/logtron/README.md

   will be taken from.
 The mappings object contains keys which are the src of the data on the target object as a dot path and the destination it will be placed in on the meta object.
   A log site can still override this destination though.
+If you want the child logger to inherit it's parent logger's `meta` and `metaFilter`, set `mergeParentMeta` to `true`.
+  If there are conflicts, the child meta will win.

 ```js